orchid-hybrid/orchid-hybrid.github.io/_posts/2015-03-06-reading-a-file-in-rust.md

 use std::io::{BufReader, BufReadExt};
 ```

 This is all stuff from the standard library.
-Now the stdlib will be changing rapidly (whch is why I started by saying this code would probably not work soon) but let's look at how to open a File.
+Now the stdlib will be changing rapidly (which is why I started by saying this code would probably not work soon) but let's look at how to open a File.

 * [std/fs/struct.File](https://doc.rust-lang.org/std/fs/struct.File.html)
 * [std/path/trait.AsPath](https://doc.rust-lang.org/std/path/trait.AsPath.html)